ISM radio band: History

 In the U.S., the FCC first made unlicensed spread spectrum available in the ISM bands in rules adopted on May 9, 1985.

-Many other countries later developed similar regulations, enabling use of this technology.
 The FCC action was proposed by Michael Marcus of the FCC staff in 1980 and the subsequent regulatory action took five more years.
 It was part of a broader proposal to allow civil use of spread spectrum technology and was opposed at the time by mainstream equipment manufacturers and many radio system operators.

+Many other countries later developed similar regulations, enabling use of this technology.